-Presenting Descriptive Statistics in Graphs
+Presenting Descriptive Statistics in Figures

-When you have a large number of results to report, you can often do it more clearly and efficiently with a graph.
-When you prepare graphs for an APA-style research report, there are some general guidelines that you should keep in mind.
-First, the graph should always add important information rather than repeat information that already appears in the text or in a table.
-(If a graph presents information more clearly or efficiently, then you should keep the graph and eliminate the text or table.)
-Second, graphs should be as simple as possible.
+When you have a large number of results to report, you can often do it more clearly and efficiently with a graphical depiction of the data, such as pie charts, bar graphs, or scatterplots.
+In an APA style research report, these graphs are presented as figures.
+When you prepare figures for an APA-style research report, there are some general guidelines that you should keep in mind.
+First, the figure should always add important information rather than repeat information that already appears in the text or in a table (if a figure presents information more clearly or efficiently, then you should keep the figure and eliminate the text or table.)
+Second, figures should be as simple as possible.
 For example, the Publication Manual discourages the use of color unless it is absolutely necessary (although color can still be an effective element in posters, slide show presentations, or textbooks.)
-Third, graphs should be interpretable on their own.
-A reader should be able to understand the basic result based only on the graph and its caption and should not have to refer to the text for an explanation.
+Third, figures should be interpretable on their own.
+A reader should be able to understand the basic result based only on the figure and its caption and should not have to refer to the text for an explanation.

-There are also several more technical guidelines for graphs that include the following:
+There are also several more technical guidelines for presentation of figures that include the following (see the APA Publication Manual section 5.20 through 5.30):